LearnersGuild/los-metrics/README.md

 1. Clone the repository.

-2. Create your `config/default.js` file based on the `config/default.js.sample`.
-You may need to find or acquire some ZenHub, GitHub, and Code Climate API tokens.
+2. Create your `.env.<NODE_ENV>` files as appropriate for each environment.
+This software depends on unpublished ZenHub APIs.
+You'll have to "sniff" your unpublished API token using Chrome developer tools by looking at the request for the `/board` endpoint:

+        GITHUB_API_TOKEN=<YOUR GITHUB API TOKEN>
+        ZENHUB_API_TOKEN=<YOUR ZENHUB API TOKEN>
+        ZENHUB_API_UNPUBLISHED_TOKEN=<YOUR ZENHUB API TOKEN FOR UNPUBLISHED APIS>
+        CODECLIMATE_API_TOKEN=<YOUR CODECLIMATE API TOKEN>

-8. Run the setup tasks:
+3. Run the setup tasks:

         $ npm install

-9. Run the 'metrics:' scripts:
+4. Run the 'metrics:' scripts:

         $ npm run                  # list the runnable scripts
         $ npm run metrics:SCRIPT   # run the SCRIPT metrics script